--The Group's performance does not create an asset with an alternate use to the Group and the Group has an enforceable right to payment for performance completed to date;

--The Group's performance creates or enhances as asset that the customer controls as the asset is created or enhanced;

--The customer simultaneously receives and consumes the benefits provided by the Group's performance as the Group performs
+- -The Group's performance does not create an asset with an alternate use to the Group and the Group has an enforceable right to payment for performance completed to date; - -The Group's performance creates or enhances as asset that the customer controls as the asset is created or enhanced: - -The customer simultaneously receives and consumes the benefits provided by the Group's performance as the Group performs

-For performance obligations where none of the above conditions are met, revenue is recognised at the point in time at which the performance obligation is satisfied
+For performance obligations where none of the above conditions are met, revenue is recognised at the point in time at which the performance obligation is satisfied.

 Revenue is recognised when a customer obtains control of the services.
-Determining the timing of the transfer of control - at a point in time or over time - requires judgement.

-Type of Nature, timing of satisfaction of performance service obligations, significant payment terms Time Charter arrangement In case of time charter arrangement, the Group measures its progress towards complete satisfaction of the performance obligation using a time-based measure.
-Further, because the Group bills a fixed amount for each day of service provided, the Group has a right to invoice the customer in the amount that corresponds directly with the value of the Group's performance completed to date.
+Type of service Nature, timing of satisfaction of performance obligations, significant payment terms Time Charter arrangement In case of time charter arrangement, the Group measures its progress towards complete satisfaction of the performance obligation using a time-based measure.
+Further, because the Group charge a fixed amount for each day of service provided, the Group has a right to invoice the customer in the amount that corresponds directly with the value of the Group's performance completed to date.
 Revenue is recognized based on percentage of completion.
 Voyage charter In case of voyage charter arrangement including liner, the Group measures the progress based on number of days elapsed as compared to total number of days expected in a voyage for each contract.
 Further, the duration of contract executed for each voyage is generally less than year.
 Revenue is recognised based on percentage of completion.
 Logistics revenue Logistics revenue excluding liner primarily comprises order fulfilment and transportation services.
 Logistics revenue is recognised at the point in time when the services are rendered to the customer and the customer acknowledges the same.